apache/royale-docs/README.md

 ```
 Use HTML comments at the top of the document for any explanatory notes for the doc team (```<!-- Not finished yet - Andrew -->```) and for provenance when adapting existing material for Royale purposes (```<!-- Created by Peter Ent, modified by Tom Chiverton, as part of FlexJS documentation-->```).

+## File names and titles
+-  File names do not have to be the same as the titles that display at the top of the file.
+-  For file names, use all lower-case, join words with hyphens, not _ and not ```%20``` statements, and add the markdown specification.
+The file name should be "important-thing.md", not "Another%20Important%20Thing.md", "AnotherImportantThing.md", or "Another_important_thing.md".
+This is important for SEO, human readability, and readability by assistive devices.
+-  File titles should be in sentence case: "Another important Royale thing", not "Another Important Royale Thing".
+The point here is that the more capitals involved, the harder it is to read the statement.

 ## Documentation conventions
 1. Address the reader directly, and in active voice, so "To do X, follow these steps..." rather than "When a developer wishes to do X, these steps would be followed..."
 2. Instead of "he or she" use "they" when the pronoun is for an indefinite singular actor: "When someone has an existing application to migrate, they should start by..."
 This offends my grammarian soul, but is becoming standard English.